The-Animonculory/AVO-AE/Readme.md

 ## :computer: System Requirements

+:warning: AVO requires the most recent update to Windows 10 or 11 to function properly.
+LTSC or special variants of the operating systems **WILL NOT WORK**. :warning:

 AVO has been extensively tested using industry standard testing tools.
 From this testing, a system with similar specifications is recommended to achieve a stable framerate and enjoyable experience at 1080p.

 | Spec Category | Minimum for 30fps | Recommended for 60fps |